 Dairy and egg-free coconut macaroons are possible, and delicious – these healthy chocolate orange macaroons are excellent and plant based!
 Like most macaroons, they’re also gluten-free as is.

 Macaroons usually include eggs, but after a little trial and error, this recipe uses just coconut milk and honey (or another sticky sweetener for vegans) to hold the cookies together.
-Really, the cookies only have five ingredients, and they’re all high-vibe good for you foods.
-We’re talking almost all fruit here, plus a little dark chocolate dip for good measure.
+This recipe needs just seven ingredients and most of them are probably already in your pantry.

 If you have a conically shaped coffee scoop, it will work perfectly to get little mounds or rounded pyramids for these.
 I used a rounded coffee scoop.
 Otherwise don’t worry, and just scoop them out with a spoon and use wet hands to shape them a little into how you’d like them to look.
 They won’t rise or melt while baking so whatever shape you choose is the one you’ll end up with.

-- 3/4 cup full-fat coconut milk, from the top of a can
+- ¾ cup full-fat coconut milk cream only, from the top of a can

 - Zest of an orange

 - 2 cups unsweetened shredded coconut

 - ¼ cup hazelnut meal